Leica M9 vs Sony RX100 III

 It is notable that the M9 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M9 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the M9 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M9 and RX100 III can be found, respectively, in the Leica M9 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Is the Leica M9 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.